github/docs/content/osmand/map/online-raster-maps.md

 <img src="/assets/images/plugins/online-maps/om-8.png" />

-B. You can click the SQLiteDb-file on your email, cloud or messenger, download it and choose OsmAnd app to open.
+B. You can click the SQLiteDb-file on your email, cloud, or messenger, download it and choose OsmAnd app to open.
 Map package is added automatically to your online maps list in OsmAnd.

 <img src="/assets/images/plugins/online-maps/om-6.png" />